The Barton Banner

 Our year in third grade begins with developing a strong sense of the meaning behind multiplication and division.
 We now have a series of strategies for representing and solving multiplication and division problems.
 We're even learning about some of the Properties of Multiplication.
 Feeling a little rusty, but want to help your child...visit the link below (if you have a free moment) to freshen up on the distributive property!
 When teaching this concept to my third graders, we use pictures along with the equations to represent the "Break Apart" strategy.

 The biggest challenge that we face when teaching math is meeting the needs of ALL students.
 Teaching math is certainly not a one-size-fits-all type of process.
 So, I have structured our lessons so that I can work with smaller groups of students at various times throughout our math block.
 This model ensures that each of my students is getting a greater amount of individualized "teacher time" to strengthen new math skills and concepts.

 YOUNG SCIENTISTS AT WORK

-We also spent some time exploring the reasoning behind the different varieties of apples.
-Students sampled some apples, while learning about inheritance, traits and selection within nature.
-Delicious and FUN!
+We'll also spend some time exploring the reasoning behind the different varieties of apples.
+Students will sample some apples, while learning about inheritance, traits and selection within nature.
+It's going to be DELICIOUSLY fun!